oscar-barlow/CV/ReadMe.md

 ## Introduction
 I'm a consultant at [Infinity Works](https://www.infinityworks.com/) in London.
 I find out what problems my clients have, and then build neat little microservices (Kubernetes/AWS) with Java and ReactJS to solve them.

 As a graduate of a coding bootcamp, I noticed that it was quite difficult for bootcamp grads to learn Java.
-So I wrote a [course](https://github.com/oscar-barlow/java-quickstart) to fix that.
+So I wrote a hands-on [course](https://github.com/oscar-barlow/java-quickstart) specifically aimed at bootcamp grads, to help them to learn Java, its tooling and its ecosystem quicker.

 ## Experience